”Don’t die without embracing the daring adventure your life was meant to be.” – Steve Pavlina

 - Do not leave your team member behind unattended.

 - During your trekking time, we very recommend you to walk slowly which is very important.
-Some people walk in the Mountain very fast and they may have very high chances to get altitude sickness.
+Some people walk in the mountains very fast and they may have very high chances to get altitude sickness.
 Go up slowly, take it easy and make your breathing slow.
-You need to have few extra acclimation days to get used to Altitude.
+You need to have a few extra acclimation days to get used to Altitude.
 Two things are certain to make altitude sickness very likely - ascending faster than 500m per day, and exercising vigorously.

-- Some people use Diamox while trekking or before starting their trek which is very dangerous in the Mountain.
+- Some people use Diamox while trekking or before starting their trek which is very dangerous in the mountains.
 AND please note that Diamox is not a medicine that protects you from Altitude.
 It just helps you to don’t feel the altitude in your mind but your body is still suffering.
 Besides this, most people get vomited from this medicine.
 That is the way, we very much suggest you avoid Diamox.